alexharri/website/posts/icelandic-developer-survey-2024.md

 <SmallNote>Like before, front-end libraries colored blue were provided as a default option in the survey, while the front-end libraries colored green were typed in the "Other" field.</SmallNote>

-React completely dominates the front-end scene in Iceland, with Vue and Angular in a distant second and third place.
+React dominates the front-end scene in Iceland, with Vue and Angular in a distant second and third place.
 In my experience, this data is representative—React is incredibly popular here.

 Some other observations: